Hostel (2005 film): Production

+Development

 After the release of Cabin Fever (2002), Eli Roth was met with praise from several industry figures, including Quentin Tarantino, who placed the film in his 'Top 10' of the year and immediately reached out to Roth in hopes of working with him on a future project.
 Roth was offered many studio directing jobs, mostly in the form of horror remakes such as The Last House on the Left, The Fog, and a film in the Texas Chainsaw Massacre franchise, among several others, but Tarantino advised him to turn down those offers to instead create an original horror story.
-While swimming in Tarantino's pool, Roth brainstormed an idea for a low-budget horror film based on a Thai "murder vacation" website he came across on the dark web.
-Tarantino loved the idea and encouraged Roth to immediately start writing a draft that day, which later formed the basis for Hostel.
+While swimming in Tarantino's pool, Roth brainstormed an idea for a low-budget horror film.
+The concept for the film came from a conversation between Roth and Ain't It Cool News founder Harry Knowles, in which the conversation eventually approached "the sickest thing [one] could find on the internet."
+Knowles then shared with Roth a Thai "murder vacation" website he came across on the dark web, where one could pay $10,000 to shoot someone dead.
+Knowles described the website as "the most disturbing thing I've ever seen."
+Roth had also met with Mike Fleiss and Chris Briggs after Cabin Fever to discuss future projects.
+Briggs stated "I want to make a movie called Hostel about backpackers, but I have no idea what it's about."
+Roth liked this, and developed a film around the idea.
+Upon hearing his pitch, Tarantino loved the idea and encouraged Roth to immediately start writing a draft that day, which later formed the basis for Hostel.

 Roth had originally debated creating the film in the style of a fake documentary that would incorporate real people and locations from supposed real underground "murder vacation" spots.
 When hardly any credible information could be found on the topic, the idea was scrapped in favor of a traditionally flowing narrative using fictional locations and characters.
-Principal photography took place in the Czech Republic, and many scenes were shot in Český Krumlov.
-The torture chamber scenes were filmed in the wing of a Prague hospital that had been abandoned since 1918.

-The original music score was composed by Nathan Barr, who previously scored Cabin Fever, and commissioned The Prague FILMharmonic Orchestra to perform the score over a four-day period in October 2005.

-Another one of Roth's ideas was that it would have an NC-17 rating, which he hoped would help boost the film's notoriety and marketing.
-When finished, the first cut of the film successfully received an NC-17 rating from the MPAA board mostly for its nudity and sexual content; the film originally had a real sex scene between two actors, including a real orgasm, which violated MPAA regulations.
-Over 20 minutes of footage had to be cut in order for the film to receive an R-rating.
-The film is rated 18 by the British Board of Film Classification.